Generate a ECDSA Private Key and the public key pair

 When you're done, set this environment as "Active" (meaning it will be used when you try endpoints) by clicking on the checkmark icon next to the environment name, or by selecting it in the dropdown selector in the top-right corner of Postman window.

-Expected Originfrom your Dfns Application.
+applicationOrigin - The Expected Origin from your Dfns Application.
 Also found on the Applications page on the Dfns Dashboard.